 - Choose a strong performance baseline.

-Not every project needs a framework.
-In fact, some projects can benefit from removing an existing framework altogether.
-Once a framework is chosen, you'll be staying with it for at least a few years, so if you need to use one, make sure your choice is informed and well considered.
-It's a good idea to consider at least the total cost on size + initial parse times before choosing an option; lightweight options such as Preact, Inferno, Vue, Svelte or Polymer can get the job done just fine.
-The size of your baseline will define the constraints for your application's code.
+It might sound obvious but worth stating: some projects can also benefit benefit from removing an existing framework altogether.
+Once a framework is chosen, you’ll be staying with it for at least a few years, so if you need to use one, make sure your choice is informed and well considered.

 Different frameworks will have different effects on performance and will require different strategies of optimization, so you have to clearly understand all of the nuts and bolts of the framework you’ll be relying on.
 When building a web app, look into the PRPL pattern and application shell architecture.
 The idea is quite straightforward: Push the minimal code needed to get interactive for the initial route to render quickly, then use service worker for caching and pre-caching resources and then lazy-load routes that you need, asynchronously.